benjystanton/benjystanton.github.io/src/posts/2021-07-24-joining-nhs-test-and-trace.md

 I also work closely with the other "heads of" roles, including…

 - the heads of profession – the people who lead the design, design-ops, user research and content design functions
-- The heads of UX (user experience) – the people who lead the user-centred teams on specific services
+- the heads of UX (user experience) – the people who lead the user-centred teams on specific services

 ## Working across different orgs